tuanpham96/cookiecutter-matlab-project/README.md

 - [shadedErrorBar][10]: shaded error bars + lines that look nicer than MATLAB built-in error bars
 - [Violinplot-Matlab][11]: beautiful violin plots.
 I really wish MATLAB would step it up and made these plots one of their standards.

-I'm not quite sure yet how to add the ones from *MathworksExchange*.
+I'm not quite sure yet how to add the ones from *MathworksExchange* yet.

 ## Template structure